MAP Data Important Terminology and Concepts

 • RIT to lexile range

-When a student takes NWEA's MAP Growth reading assessment they also receive a Lexile® range score, based on the RIT score data generated from the individual student's MAP Growth reading assessment.
+When students take NWEA's MAP Growth reading assessment, they also receive a Lexile® range score, based on the RIT score data generated from the individual student's MAP Growth reading assessment.
 The score is based on an NWEA algorithm developed by NWEA and Lexile® that transforms the student’s RIT score to an estimate of the MetaMetrics® Lexile® score.
-The Lexile® score can be used to evaluate reading levels of all students in a class for differentiated instruction or to select appropriate reading materials.
+The Lexile® score can be used to evaluate the reading levels of all students in a class for differentiated instruction or to select appropriate reading materials.
 More details on how to use the Lexile score in an educational setting can be found here: Lexile.com.

-If you have more questions around how you can use MAP report more efficiently with your instruction, please visit NWEA Knowledge Base.
-Also stay tuned for our future announcement on more interactive MAP reports supported by the platform.
+If you have more questions about how you can use MAP reports more efficiently with your instruction, please visit NWEA Knowledge Base

 Was this article helpful?